 Close the Door on Intimate Partner Violence

-Many people believe that intimate partner violence — also called domestic violence
+Many people believe that intimate partner violence—also called domestic violence—is

 The CDC defines intimate partner violence (IPV) as actual or threatened physical or

 sexual violence, or psychological and emotional abuse, directed at a spouse, former

 spouse, current or former boyfriend or girlfriend, or dating partner.

 An abusive relationship usually develops slowly.
 It may not be easy to identify abuse,

 which may not be obvious.
 Early signs may include extreme jealousy, controlling behavior,